Bolzano: Linguistic distribution

+According to the Austrian census of 1910, a total of 29,241 inhabitants lived in the then still independent municipalities of Bolzano, Gries, and Zwölfmalgreien combined, of whom only 1,605 declared Italian as their language of daily use, while 26,558 declared German.
 Through fascism and the Italianization policy under Benito Mussolini in the inter-war period, the Italian language group became the majority in Bolzano.
 Prior to the annexation of South Tyrol to Italy (Treaty of Saint-Germain-en-Laye, 1919) a small Italophone community of up to 10% of the population already lived in Bolzano.
+As early as the 1940s, the city had an Italian-speaking majority.